-For example, here is an outline of how a profile's Location and Timezone information are set and updated:
+For example, here is an outline of how a profile's location and timezone information are set and updated:

-- A profile's first Opened Email event (but has never purchased): Klaviyo uses IP to update Timezone and Location.
+- A profile's first Opened Email event (but has never purchased): Klaviyo uses IP to update timezone and location.

-Klaviyo uses IP Geolocation to set a profile's location when a billing address has not been received.
+Klaviyo uses IP geolocation to set a profile's location when a billing address has not been received.
 When someone clicks through a Klaviyo email, subscribes via a Klaviyo signup form, or are otherwise captured by our web tracking snippet, we will identify the person and use the IP they are on to set his/her location.

 Although IP geolocation is used as the industry standard, it can sometimes be inaccurate.
 Here are a few reasons you might see discrepancies between a profile's IP geolocation and where they actually are located:

 - We check someone's IP whenever they open an email or are captured by our web tracking snippet.
-For example, if someone is on a trip in China when they open the email, their IP will reflect this, even if their typical location is in California.
+For example, if someone is on a trip to China when they open the email, their IP will reflect this, even if their typical location is in California.